samhuk/data-filter/README.md

 # data-filter

-A Javascript data filter package.
+A package for creating data filters, with conversion to an SQL WHERE clause.

 ## Usage